passsy/spot/README.md

 ## Project state

+Spot is used in production by many apps already.

 The public `spot<X>()` API at this point is well-thought-out and stable.
-You can absolutely use it today in your tests.

-The `act` API is experimental and might change.
+The `act` API is waiting for more methods, but without breaking changes

-The error messages will see some major improvements in the future but the current ones are already more helpful than the ones from the `finder` API.

 ## License